TaylorPlovanich/MART341-WebDesignHomework/WebDesignHomework/Assignment2/README.md

-This is the READEME file for assignment 2
+This is the README file for assignment 2